 View All » (including bills from previous years)

 From Jan 1995 to Oct 2008, Davis missed 341 of 9,041 roll call votes, which is 3.8%.
-This is worse than the median of 3.1% among the lifetime records of representatives serving in Oct 2008.
+This is on par with the median of 3.1% among the lifetime records of representatives serving in Oct 2008.
+ProPublica has tracked 1 explanation for these missed votes.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: